SmritiChawla/Precily/README.md

 Description

-Data_processing folder contains code for processing CCLE/GDSC data used for deep neural network.
+Data folder contains processed CCLE/GDSC and CCLE/CTRPv2 datasets used for machine learning tasks.

 1. Fig1: This folder contains codes used for evaluating CCLE/GDSC data trained model and contains following subdirectories:
 Fig1c: Codes for reproducing different approaches used for benchmarking Precily.
 Individual codes are provided to run the respective methods.
 Also codes to assess performance of individual methods are provided based on pretrained models.
 For Random Forest, pre-trained pathway and gene based models are provided in the link [https://drive.google.com/drive/folders/1BbSNS_DXSaLgXt8MVeoySdr0uB-81xKJ?usp=sharing].